macrobiotus/antarctic_invertebrates/README.md

 # Environmental gradients and invertebrate distribution in the Prince Charles Mountains, East Antarctica.

+### Disclaimer

+**THIS SOFTWARE IS PROVIDED "AS IS" AND ANY EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE REGENTS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.**

 ## Introduction

 The following code represents analyses conducted for the manuscript titled **"Age-related environmental gradients determine invertebrate distribution in the Prince Charles Mountains, East Antarctica."** Use `git clone` to download this repository to your system.
 Also include all elements from the Zenodo repository in your local copy of the repository, by moving them into a folder named `Zenodo`.
 Please refer to `tree.txt` if you would like to confirm that you have re-built the necessary directory structure. **Please do not execute the scripts on your system without looking at them first.**